 Head to your local farmers market for fresh air, local food and good vibes.
 Taste an apple or orange that was picked a few days ago vs. many months ago and reduce the amount of energy/petroleum it takes to ship food across the world.
 Support your local agriculture and meet the farmer that worked hard to produce the food you are eating.
-Don’t forget to bring your own basket or reusable bag to haul your goods home [Note: many stores are not allowing reusable bags at this time.].
+Don’t forget to bring your own basket or reusable bag to haul your goods home.

 3. Reusable Containers.

 We’re big fans of reusable water containers, reusable food storage and coffee mugs/containers when eating out, as well as making food at home [Note: many stores are not allowing reusables at this time.].
 Bumbleride staff family favorites include Klean Kanteen, Wean Green, AppleCheeks and Stasher. ( It is legal under CA Food Retail Code for consumers to bring a personal container as long as an employee fills it and there is no cross contamination with the utensil that is being used to serve the food).

 Try crafts for the kids using safe recyclables and trash.
 Re-purpose food containers in the garage or in a cabinet or shelf to help organize small items.

 5. Shop Second-Hand or join Local “Buy Nothing” Facebook Groups.

 If you need to buy something (borrowing is most eco-friendly), shop second-hand at Thred-UP or find a Buy Nothing Group near you.
 Only buy new when you have to.
 You can find Bumbleride Buy/Sell/Trade groups on Facebook: Bumbleride Community Group and Bumbleride Buy Sell Trade Group.
 You can also host a fun Swap Party to re-home your excess stuff with family and friends, here is an easy how-to swap guide.